-An addition to the BHT, my translation of Exodus 3, one of the signature chapters of the Old Testament and Torah, where Moses first encounters God in a burning “bush,” which I perceive was a mystical vision of God within Moses' very own mind and heart (cf. Psalm 104:4; Isaiah 33:14).
-(The painting above is “Holy Fire,” by visionary artist Alex Grey, 1987, oil on linen, 224 x 90 inches.)
-Continue reading “Exodus 3 BHT, Moses Meets God as a Fire in His Self”
+An addition to the BHT, my translation of Exodus 3, one of the signature chapters of the Old Testament and Torah, where Moses first encounters God in a burning bush, which I perceive was a mystical vision of God within Moses' very own mind and heart (cf. Psalm 104:4; Isaiah 33:14).

 Eckhart Tolle is a very wise man, among many.
 Let his words sink in deep.

 A poem by Mary Elizabeth Frye

-I don't think there is any evidence in nature that bodily resurrection can happen as we traditionally think of it.
+I don't think there is any evidence in nature that bodily resurrection can happen.
 I think this is a misunderstanding of the resurrection.